Privacy Policy | Butterfly Clubhouse Daycare Albuquerque, NM

 6.3 Right to Limit Sharing

 Parents may request limitations on how we share their child's information, subject to legal requirements and the need to provide appropriate care.
-For example, parents may specify restrictions on sharing information with certain family members or may request that their child not be included in group photographs or promotional materials.

 7. Data Retention and Disposal